The Exact WKB analysis for asymmetric scalar preheating: Introduction

+As long as the Stokes lines are not degenerate and no singularities appear, the above connection formulae are versatile.
+However, in some cases (e.g., scattering due to inverse quadratic potentials), the Stokes lines become degenerate and the above formulae must be reconsidered.
+The degeneracy can be solved by introducing a small imaginary factor in $\eta$, but the problem is that the formulation becomes discontinuous with respect to the sign of the introduced imaginary factor.
+The situation is illustrated in Fig.\ref{fig-invpot}.

-In some cases (e.g, scattering by an inverted quadratic potential) the Stokes lines are degenerated and the normalization factor is non-trivial.
-The easiest way to find the normalization factor (Voros coefficient\cite{Voros:1983}) is to use consistency relations\cite{Berry:1972na}.
-Although the consistency relation cannot give the phase of the normalization factor, it is normally enough for our calculation.
-The exact calculation is possible in terms of the EWKB, which is calculated in Ref.\cite{Voros:1983,Silverstone:2008, Takei:2008, Aoki:2009} for MTP (Merged pair of simple Turning Points) and a loop structure of a Bessel-like equation\cite{Aoki:2019}.
+In this case, the normalization factor must be non-trivial to be theoretically consistent with the $\pm$ sign of the imaginary part of $\eta$.
+The easiest way to find the normalization factor (this factor is called the ``Voros coefficient''\cite{Voros:1983,Delabaere:1993} among mathematicians) is to use consistency relations\cite{Berry:1972na}, which is very familiar among physicists.
+Although the consistency relation cannot give the phase of the normalization factor, it is usually sufficient to discuss cosmological particle production\cite{Kofman:1997yn}.
+The exact calculation of the Voros factor is possible in terms of the EWKB, which is calculated in Refs.\cite{Voros:1983,Delabaere:1993,Silverstone:2008, Takei:2008, Aoki:2009} for the MTP.
+(The typical example is shown in Fig.\ref{fig-invpot} for the scattering with an inverted quadratic potential.) and a loop structure of a Bessel-like equation\cite{Aoki:2019}.
+While we do not always use these exact calculations explicitly, it is important to note that the mathematical proofs always support the calculations in the background.

+Since the Stokes phenomena of each MTP structure can be calculated by the EWKB formalism\cite{Enomoto:2020xlf,Enomoto:2021hfv}, one can easily obtain the local Bogoliubov transformation occurring at each MTP structure.
+Using the EWKB, the parameter $\kappa$ (appeared in Sec.\ref{subsec-invst} for the Weber function) is given by\cite{Enomoto:2020xlf}

+where $x_u$ and $x_d$ $(Im[x_u] > Im[x_d])$ are the turning points of the MTP.
+One might be skeptical about the calculation of the above integral since $S_{odd}$ contains an infinite number of terms.
+On the complex $t$-plane, the integration can be replaced by a contour integral, which can be calculated very easily for the inverted quadratic potential.
+Since the EWKB calculation depends only on the Stokes lines and $\kappa$, one can easily calculate the connection matrices of a more complex $Q(x)$ at the MTP structure without referring to the special functions.
+Indeed, the scattering by a ``quartic'' potential can be explained by a pair of such MTP structures.
+(In this case, $\kappa$ of each MTP has to be calculated by the integral of the EWKB.)
+The situation is shown in Fig.\ref{fig-quartic}.
+We hope the figure helps one understand the importance of the MTP structure.
+For mathematical details we refer to Ref.\cite{Voros:1983}.

+Here is an obvious example where particle production cannot be explained by the MTP structure.
+Scattering by ``tanh''-type potentials gives infinitely degenerate Stokes lines, whose solutions are given by hypergeometric functions\cite{Birrell:1982ix, Taya:2020dco}.

+In the case of an inverted quadratic potential, $\kappa$ of the Weber function is identical to the EWKB integral above.
+In other cases (e.g., the quartic potential in Fig.\ref{fig-quartic}), there is no special function that describes the exact solution, so the Stokes phenomenon for the MTP structure must be calculated using integrals.